UNDERSTANDING VIDEO COSTS

 Developing your important script

-You’ll need to research your market and your customers (or your workforce) first to make sure you’re starting from current information, and not from what you remember from maybe 6-12 months ago.
+You'll need to research your market and your customers (or your workforce) first to make sure you're starting from current information, and not from what you remember from maybe 6-12 months ago.
 Too many managers skip the discovery stage, and their video companies follow suit.
+Writing evidence-driven, relevant copy is still a mystery to many.

 It's also likely that you'll have a body of colleague you have to satisfy, to make sure they're happy with what you're saying on your video.
 You need agreement from these people too.